 We love our clients at iAccounting Solutions!
 This is why decided to pick random clients (who want to participate) and “shine a light” on them.

-Read on to learn more about an awesome photographer and what he’s about!
+Read on to learn more about an Organic Seed Farmer and what he’s about!

 Why did you start your business?

 Agriculture just kind of happened to me.
 I came to the Ojai Valley in 2006 to visit family for the season, and took a job that got me embedded in the farming scene here.
 The very first farm I worked on – Mano Farm – is the one I run today.
 During a break between graduate school years, my former boss offered to transition the lease on the land over to me.
 Even though the field is quite small – 1.3 acres – it was more land than I had ever managed.
 I recruited a couple of my friends, took the year off from school, and we made a run at it.

 Our seed company was an outgrowth from the farm.
 For me, it was very fascinating to participate in the entire plant cycle: birth, reproduction, and death.
 Then, my business partner Justin attended a seed school in Arizona and was lit up by the idea of starting a seed company.
 It made a lot of sense to go in this direction: the organic seed movement is a relatively young niche of the much larger and historically entrenched organic food movement.
 There is a small renaissance of seed companies that have formed in the Pacific Northwest, but no one was doing what we were doing in this region.

 What market segment or niche do you market to?